rvarttinen/style-converter/README.md

 Below follows a list of items that can be improved:
 * there are several cases of code duplication, some of which are low hanging fruit that can be picked asap
 * generating XML is not totally consistent, the data carrying classes should have the 'generate' method replaced
-* parsing of the incoming JSON-data is currently processed using GSon, probably perfectly ok, but there are som ideas of replacing GSon with an ANTLR generated parser and thus iterating using appropriate visitors for better generation of XML on-the-fly
+* parsing of the incoming JSON-data is currently processed using GSon, probably perfectly ok, but there are some ideas of replacing GSon with an ANTLR generated parser and thus iterating using appropriate visitors for better generation of XML on-the-fly
+* add more logging
+* add verbose capability to command line tool
 * more ..?..

 ## Building